Connect with others who understand.

 Powered By

 Cramping, bloating, gas, diarrhea or constipation, chronic pelvic pain.
-Are these symptoms due to endometriosis or irritable bowel syndrome (IBS) or both?
+Are these symptoms due to endometriosis, irritable bowel syndrome (IBS) or both?
 IBS — a gastrointestinal disorder of the large intestine — has similar symptoms to endometriosis, making it hard to tell the difference between the two conditions or get a proper diagnosis.

 “I was diagnosed with IBS, but most of my symptoms later turned out to be endo,” explained one member of MyEndometriosisTeam.
 “It’s pretty tricky to tell what's causing what.”

-“I get horrible attacks, constipation, and sharp pain before my period,” explained one member.
+“I get horrible attacks, constipation, and sharp pain before my period,” explained one MyEndometriosisTeam member.
 “They’re only relieved by having a bowel movement.”
 Another member said, “Hormonal changes cause a bunch of bowel issues for me.
 I can time my digestive problems to ovulation and my periods.”

 Sorting Out Symptoms of Endometriosis and IBS